[This article was last updated on March 13, 2018]

-Giant describe the Revolt as a bike that can tackle “road, gravel or dirt”, and with an aluminium frame that can accommodate up to 50mm tyres it can certainly take bigger tyres than most.
-Giant switched their Defy platform over to disc brakes this year with an all-new frame, but that bike only takes up to 28mm tyres, so it doesn't fall into the gravel and adventure bike category like the Revolt does.
-The Revolt has a carbon fibre fork with disc brakes, a wide ergo-shaped handlebar and full-length cable housing to keep crud out.
+Giant bills its new-for-2018 ToughRoad SLR GX range as "the perfect machine for tackling imperfect roads".
+With an aluminium frame that can accommodate up to 50mm tyres (and actually comes with tyres that size) it can certainly take bigger tyres than most.
+That's a big difference from the Contend and Defy bikes that only take up to 28mm tyres, so it don't fall into the gravel and adventure bike category .
+The ToughRoad SLR GX has a carbon fibre fork with disc brakes, a wide ergo-shaped handlebar and full-length cable housing to keep crud out.
 There’s even an integrated down tube mudguard to keep splatter out of your face.

 British brand Genesis was doing adventure road bikes long before it became the latest trend, and the most recent changes to the Croix de Fer - a lower bottom bracket and taller head tube - took it further away from its cyclo-cross roots and closer to an adventure bike.
 And is there any adventure bigger than riding around the world?
 That's something that Vin Cox did in 2010, setting a new record in the process, aboard a Croix de Fer.
 Steel frames feature across the range with a choice of steel or carbon forks, plus disc brakes, external cable routing and eyelets for racks and mudguards.

-Along with an all-carbon fork with through-axle and TRP HY-RD Semi Hydraulic disc brakes, it has SRAM's Rival 1X transmission with a single 44-tooth chainring and wide-range 10-42 11-speed cassette.
+Along with a carbon fork with through-axle and TRP Spyre disc brakes, the 2018 version, above has SRAM's Apex 1X transmission with a single 40-tooth chainring and wide-range 11-42 11-speed cassette.
 It's the ultimate Keep It Simple, Stupid derailleur gear system and just the thing for a do-it-all bike.